 Disclaimer: I am not a historian of Science and these views are, simply, sketches from the fringes of my interest in the subject as a practitioner of Developmental Biology.
 Sometimes it is possible to draw some sort of a straight line in the history of Science.
 For example, one can build a sensible narrative across an axis Galileo-Copernicus-Kepler-Newton….or, sort of, as most of the time a scientific discipline is a pidgin of varying questions, thought traditions, data and, importantly, visions of different scientists and surprising experimental results.
 Any attempts to trace a scientific discipline to a specific root will be […]Continue reading

+COI: our group has an interest in these matters and the post reflects this and contains references to our work.
 The idea of making a human being from natural or unnatural parts has been more than a curiosity for centuries.
 The story is told in a little known book by Philip Ball (â€œUnnatural: the heretic act of making peopleâ€ Vintage books, London 2012) and has many a fascinating angle, though the bit I really enjoy is the development of in vitro fertilization by Patrick Steptoe and Robert Edwards.
 So much Biology behind what today is a routine clinical procedure!
 This […]Continue reading